How to Install Jenkins on Ubuntu

 Step 2: Add Jenkins Repository

 It is recommended to install Jenkins using the project-maintained repository, rather than from the default Ubuntu repository.
-The reason for that is because the Jenkins version in the default Ubuntu repository might not be the latest available version, which means it could lack the latest features and bug fixes.
+The reason for that is the Jenkins version in the default Ubuntu repository might not be the latest available version.
+This means it could lack the latest features and bug fixes.

 Follow the steps below to add the Jenkins repository to your Ubuntu system.

 1. Start by importing the GPG key.
-The GPG key verifies package integrity but there is no output.
-Run:
+The GPG key verifies package integrity.
+Run the command below:

 2. Add the Jenkins software repository to the source list and provide the authentication key:

-The command adds the Long Term Support (LTS) stable release to the sources list, but there is no output.
+The command adds the Long Term Support (LTS) stable release to the sources list.

 Step 3: Install Jenkins